Is peanut butter keto?

 • 17.7 g

-So the short answer is that peanuts are certainly keto when unsweetened; they low in carb and high in fat.
+So the short answer is that peanuts are certainly keto when unsweetened; they are relatively low in carb (5.9 grams) much of which is resistant starch and high in fat (18g).

-Peanuts have a large percentage, the daily value of our need for protein and fat.
+Peanuts contribute well to our need for protein and fat.
 They belong to a group of legumes known as the oil seeds; they are good food.
 Few nutritionists would disagree.

 Moreover the fat has a high percentage of the healthy monounsaturated oils, similar to avocados and olives; good stuff.